 OUTCOME 3.
-The Kyrgyz Republic has improved monitoring and oversight for National Development Programme until 2026.
+Kyrgyzstan has improved monitoring and oversight for NDS/SDG implementation.

-The Cabinet of Ministers of the Kyrgyz Republic and other national stakeholders need an effective feedback mechanism on the progress of delivery of the NDS and the SDGs, as well as a stronger institutional coordination framework to support sustainable development objectives, despite some efforts already under way.
+The Government of Kyrgyzstan and other national stakeholders need an effective feedback mechanism on the progress of delivery of the NDS and the SDGs, as well as a stronger institutional coordination framework to support sustainable development objectives, despite some efforts already under way.
 The Secretariat of the NCSD has for example already initiated a monitoring process for measuring the progress of NDS delivery.
-Some mechanisms for parliamentary oversight over the Cabinet of Ministers have been created, but do not fully extend to the alignment of strategic goals and budget.
+Some mechanisms for parliamentary oversight over the government have been created, but do not fully extend to the alignment of strategic goals and budget.
 Furthermore, one of the main instruments of parliamentary oversight, the Chamber of Accounts, is still at the very early stage of introducing an instrument for performance audit.
 Therefore, the JP proposes to pay special attention to parliamentary and public oversight over budget formulation and execution.
 It will also support the NCSD to integrate a performance framework aligned with the newly developed financing strategy over the SDGs and key budget documents into the national monitoring system for delivery on the NDS and the SDGs.
 The JP will also support the strengthening of the governance and coordination functions of the national stakeholders and development partners to synergise their efforts during the delivery of the newly built financing strategy, mainly through technical assistance, advice, training and other means of key support.
 It includes the building of Parliament, as they need to have an understanding of gender sensitive budgeting mechanisms and tools.